self-driving-satellite-network/starlink-autonomous-driving/Dataset/README.md

 Conjunction data format:
 <div align=center><img src="./Conjunction_report_format.png" width=""></div>

 Due to excessive data volume, this folder includes a small representative set of examples for these datasets.
-You can contact us to get complete data through this email yuanjiel@tsinghua.edu.cn.
+To request for the complete data, please contact yuanjiel@tsinghua.edu.cn.

 ## References